center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

 How Do We Create Robust Detections?
 -----------------------------------

-A robust detection is one that is accurate, precise, and resistant to adversary evasion over time.
+A robust detection is one that is accurate and resistant to adversary evasion over time.
 The Summiting Project provides various resources to help a defender build robust detections, changing the game on the adversary:

 * :ref:`Score Analytics for Resistance to Adversary Evasion:<scoring analytic>` Score your analytic observables against the Summiting host-based model or network traffic model to determine their resistance to adversary evasion over time and their impact on a detection’s accuracy.
-* :ref:`Robust Detection Guidance:<Build Robust Detection>` Combine the Summiting model scoring model with other concepts to build precise detections.
+* :ref:`Robust Detection Guidance:<Build Robust Detection>` Combine the Summiting model scoring model with other concepts to build accurate detections.
 This includes building filters that are specific and difficult for adversaries to manipulate and combining those filters with additional detections for stronger confidence in malicious activity.
-* :ref:`Analytic Repository:<analytics>` Use various examples of scored analytics against the Summiting scoring models, and how accuracy, precision, and resistance to adversary evasion over time can be improved.
+* :ref:`Analytic Repository:<analytics>` Use various examples of scored analytics against the Summiting scoring models, and how accuracy and resistance to adversary evasion over time can be improved.

 Assumptions and Caveats
 -----------------------